abilandz/PH8124/Lecture_4/Lecture_4.md

 No
 ```

-Since the meaning of integer operators is rather obvious, we provide the executive summary of their usage with the following table:
+Since the meaning of integer operators is rather obvious, we provide only the executive summary of their usage with the following table:

 | Operator | Outcome (exit status) |
 | :--:     | :--     |